riconyathi/cabgo-backend/resources/docs/1.0/server-setup.md

 <a name="section-1"></a>
 ## Introduction

-We are strongly suggested AWS or Azure VPS with ubuntu OS.
+We are strongly any VPS Server with ubuntu OS.
 Because it is quite easy to setup and maintain.

-For an AWS we can create EC2 T2 medium or large instance.
-After created an instance from AWS or AZURE. we need to install the required softwares below.
+* Minimum Server Requirements
+    * Any VPS server with UBUNTU Preferred
+    * 4 GB Ram
+    * 30 GB Storage
+    * vCPU 2 cores

 <a name="section-2"></a>
 ## Installation Instructions

-1. Create an Instance from AWS/AZURE
+1. Create an Instance OR Droplets
-2. Add Security groups
+2. Add Security groups/Enable Ports
 3. Install Apache
 4. Install PHP7.2 & above
 5. Install mysql